brhaspati/aws-devsecops-workshop-nextunicorn/README.md

 You are those selected few who are going to make it happen.

-# About their product stack
+# Their product stack

-Each release of the product goes into v1, v2 ... directories

-This repository contains all product versions the team has developed or currently developing.

-As a "DevSecOps Ninja" Your task is to setup their product in your AWS account and help them improve their security posture.
+Next Unicorn follow devops best practise and use Infrastructure as a code for most of their development.

+## v1 directory contains their application stack
 The application is built using HTML5 and Javascript and the backend is nodeJS runtime.
 No prior knowledge of HTML5 or Javascript needed.
 However, familiarity will help to quickly setup their environment in your AWS account..

+## v2 directory contains their infrastructure stack
+It is a basic VPC with bastion host, Linux and Windows servers.
+The Devops team suspect one of their servers may be compromised and could be used to attack their other servers in the network.

+As a "DevSecOps Ninja" Your task is to setup their stacks in your AWS account and help them to
+- detect security incidents
+- remediate security incidents
+- improve their security posture using recommended best practises.

 Following AWS services will be used and participants are expected to have a basic knowledge on the these services and its working.
 1. AWS Lambda